phantmbox/one2build/README.md

-# one2build
+# One2Build
-one2build php framework
+One2build php framework is an easy to use frame work.
+With simple stylesheet tags and content building you can create nice looking websites.